antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 **Question 2b:**

 Can you think of an explanation for this observation?
-(Tip: Use the R2 genome browser by clicking the `R2 Tview’ link in the probeset verification table.
+(Tip: Use the R2 genome browser by clicking the 'R2 Tview'link in the probeset verification table.

 **Question 2c:**

-c) Do you think it is wise to represent AXIN2 by the average of the four probe sets.
+Do you think it is wise to represent AXIN2 by the average of the four probe sets.
 Why / why not?
-(Tip: Use the R2 genome browser by clicking the `R2 Tview’ link in the probeset verification table.
+(Tip: Use the R2 genome browser by clicking the 'R2 Tview'link in the probeset verification table.

 **Question 3a: Pathway heatmap**